A growth-fragmentation model related to Ornstein-Uhlenbeck type processes: Relations to Markovian growth-fragmentation processes

 \begin{lem} Let $F$ be a function as in \eqref{eq:F}.
 For every $t\geq 0$,

-\end{lem} \begin{proof} As \eqref{Ch4:eq:H1OU} holds, the claim follows from Lemma~3.2 in \cite{S:2}. \end{proof} In particular, this lemma implies that at every time $t\geq 0$, we can rank the sizes of the cells alive at $t$, i.e. in decreasing order and obtain a sequence in $\lp[2 \e^{\dOU t}]$ denoted by $\Xsd(t)$.
-We refer to $\Xsd = (\Xsd(t), t\geq 0)$ as a \textbf{(Markovian) growth-fragmentation process driven by $X$}.
+\end{lem} \begin{proof} As \eqref{Ch4:eq:H1OU} holds, the claim follows from \cite[Lemma~3.2]{S:2}. \end{proof} In particular, this lemma implies that at every time $t\geq 0$, we can rank the sizes of the cells alive at $t$, i.e. in decreasing order and obtain a sequence in $\lp[2 \e^{\dOU t}]$ denoted by $\Xsd(t)$.
+We refer to $\Xsd = (\Xsd(t), t\geq 0)$ as a \emph{(Markovian) growth-fragmentation process driven by $X$}.
 Write $\Ps$ for the law of $\Xsd$ under $ \mathcal{P}$.

 By construction, the law of $\Xsd$ is determined by the law of $X$.
-However, growth-fragmentations driven by cell processes with different laws may have the same distribution.
-In \cite{S:2} a necessary and sufficient condition that characterizes the law of the growth-fragmentation when the cell process is a self-similar Markov process is given.
-By adapting the approach in \cite{S:2}, we find a family of OU type processes which give rise to the same (in law) growth-fragmentation.
+However, in the following statement we find a family of OU type processes which give rise to the same (in finite-dimensional distributions) growth-fragmentation.